 Three Months for Taxes… Sort Of

-The amount of property taxes collected from you (the buyer) on the Closing Disclosure (CD) will be more than three months.
-BUT the sellers will reimburse you for their prorated portion of property taxes and your out of pocket net will be three months.
+The amount of property taxes collected from the buyer on the Closing Disclosure (CD) will be more than three months.
+BUT the sellers will reimburse the buyer for their prorated portion of property taxes.
+The net out-of-pocket costs is approximately be three months.

 Escrow Taxes Collected When Taxes Are Due

 For closings that occur when the property taxes are due (typically between October 1st and February 1st in Texas) the aforementioned information is still true but the numbers may appear differently on the CD.
 This is where the escrow account calculations get tricky.

 In Texas, property taxes are due in early October, but homeowners have until January 31st the following year to pay the bill before considered late.
 Taxing authorities will only accept one payment for the full amount of taxes.
 The responsibility of payment lies with whoever owns the home at the time the taxes are due.

 If the taxes are not due at the time of closing on the purchase, the buyers will be responsible for making the full year’s property tax payment when the bill is due later in the year.